-- 8.3.13 Section 28 of the revised Environmental Statement dated November 2005 states that most wastew ill leave the site by road haulage rather than by rail.
+8.3.13 Section 28 of the Environmental Statement states that most waste will leave the site by road haulage rather than by rail.
 It is conceivable that some would leave by rail, but the rail traffic is likely to be largely for goods rather than waste.
 Wastes for disposal would generally be carried in 25 tonnes capacity HGV's.
 This would involve in the order of up to 480 vehicles per year, an average of less than two vehicles per day.
-This figure includes waste generated by routine cleaning up of the dock floor as well as waste generated by decommissioning of ships. - 8.3.14 Details of the removal, storage and disposal of various waste streams arising have been incorporated within a compliance plan attached to the ES.
+This figure includes waste generated by routine cleaning up of the dock floor as well as waste generated by decommissioning of ships.

+8.3.14 Details of the removal, storage and disposal of various waste streams arising have been incorporated within a compliance plan attached to the ES.
 The Compliance Plan will need to be approved and monitored by the Environment Agency to ensure that agreed processes are being adequately implemented.
-The Environmental Statement states that all wastew ould be transported between the site and its disposal location by a registered carrier of wastes.
+The Environmental Statement states that all waste would be transported between the site and its disposal location by a registered carrier of wastes.